-Most vehicles today are equipped with disc brakes, while some have drum brake setup for the rear wheels.
-There are some cars which have all 4-wheel disc brake setup, but whether disc or drum the phenomenon remains pretty much same.
+Most vehicles today are equipped with disc brakes, while some have a drum brake setup for the rear wheels.
+There are some cars that have all 4-wheel disc brake setup, but whether disc or drum the phenomenon remains pretty much the same.
 Your foot presses the brake pedal that displaces an incompressible fluid and causes calipers to squeeze a rotor that is attached to the wheels and stop the motion by friction.
-The mediator between the caliper and rotor are the brake pads, which are made of an abrasive material and designed to take the majority of the wear & tear.
+The mediator between the caliper and rotor are the brake pads, which are made of abrasive material and designed to take the majority of the wear & tear.

 Other than driving & regular wear, the environmental conditions can also take their toll on your vehicle’s brakes.
-Driving your car in excessive rain water, which is quite a common situation in our country, can have quite a negative impact on your vehicle’s brakes.
-Also excessive dust & dirt accumulated in the braking system can also compromise on its efficiency.
+Driving your car in excessive rainwater, which is quite a common situation in our country, can have quite a negative impact on your vehicle’s brakes.
+Also, excessive dust & dirt accumulated in the braking system can also compromise on its efficiency.

-All braking components need to be in good shape and optimum working condition for the vehicle to have a completely effective brake system.
+All braking components need to be in good shape and in optimum working condition for the vehicle to have a completely effective brake system.
 Brakes should be regularly inspected, check for uneven wear of the pads and shoes, check rotors and other hardware to make sure it is working properly.
-Make sure the wheel cylinders, brake lines and brake master cylinder are not leaking, inspect calipers for wear, free movement and fluid leaks, and check the level as well as the condition of brake fluid.
+Make sure the wheel cylinders, brake lines, and brake master cylinder are not leaking, inspect calipers for wear, free movement, and fluid leaks, and check the level as well as the condition of brake fluid.
 Inspect antilock brake sensors if your vehicle is equipped with ABS.

 Follow your vehicle’s owner manual to perform periodic brake service.
 It’s a good idea to keep inspecting brakes after 10,000 km but it depends a lot on your driving and traffic conditions.
 Vehicles driven with a gentle foot will see their brakes last longer, as compared to those which are driven at higher speeds and require the brake system a continuous job to bring the vehicle to a halt in regular intervals.

-A 3d animation professional with over 20 years of industry experience having served in leading organizations & production facilities of Pakistan, an avid car enthusiast and petrolhead with an affection to deliver writings to help shape opinions.
+A computer animation professional with over 23 years of industry experience having served in leading organizations, TV channels & production facilities in Pakistan.
+An avid car enthusiast and petrolhead with an affection to deliver quality content to help shape opinions.
 Formerly written for PakWheels as well as major publications including Dawn.
 Founder of CarSpiritPK.com